New Small Charities Challenge Fund grant announced for agriculture project in Sierra Leone

 We are pleased to be able to announce the name of another grassroots charity to benefit from the UK Foreign, Commonwealth & Development Office (FCDO) Small Charities Challenge Fund (SCCF) grants.

-This UK-registered organisation, Lorna Young Foundation is receiving an SCCF grant of up to £50,000, to help them to address UN Global Goal 1 (No Poverty) in particular.
+This UK-registered organisation, Lorna Young Foundation (link to charity’s website, opens in a new window) is receiving an SCCF grant of up to £50,000, to help them to address UN Global Goal 1 (No Poverty) in particular.

 Lorna Young Foundation: Farmer Voice Radio for forest edge communities of Gola Rainforest, Sierra Leone